 I completed my undergraduate degree in history and English literature at Binghamton University and have a masters in American studies from the Graduate Center.
 I serve as the social media editor for the Journal of the Early Republic, and have presented at the SHEAR, SHARP, and OIEAHC conferences.
 I’ve been a fellow at the McNeil Center for Early American Studies, the Huntington Library, the American Antiquarian Society, the Library Company of Philadelphia, the Society of the Cincinnati, the Historical Society of Pennsylvania, the New-York Historical Society, and the Massachusetts Historical Society.

-My curriculum vitae and other information can be found at academia.edu and I am occasionally on twitter (usually in regards to tea, hats, Star Wars, and the New York Jets) with the handle @NoraSlonimsky.
+My curriculum vitae and other information can be found at academia.edu, and I am occasionally on twitter (usually in regards to tea, Star Wars, and hats) with the handle @NoraSlonimsky.